-Mail to: Office of Quality and Patient Safety The Joint Commission One Renaissance Boulevard Oakbrook Terrace, Illinois 60181
+Mail to:

-Individuals in treatment services, current or formerly, may seek advocacy groups or other assistance to provide external support for his/her allegations of quality care concerns at any time and will be encouraged to settle the matter internally prior to seeking this level of recourse.
+Office of Quality and Patient Safety The Joint Commission One Renaissance Boulevard Oakbrook Terrace, Illinois 60181 matter internally prior to seeking this level of recourse.
 He/she will be assured that lodging a complaint or filing a grievance will not have a negative impact on his/her treatment.
 He she is entitled to pursue this action at any time either internally or with outside sources.
 He/she can be assured that such action will not result in retribution, retaliation, or restriction of services.